-In this post, we tell you the effects of smacking on children and its legal status.
-We also apprise you of a few positive techniques that you can use instead to discipline children.
+This post explains what effects smacking may have on children and whether it is legal.
+It also discusses a few positive techniques you could use instead to discipline children.

 Is Smacking Your Child Illegal?

 Corporal punishment is a widely debated topic among parents, parenting experts, and psychologists.
 It is legal in the home in all the states in the US on the federal level and is still lawful in public and private schools in 19 states.
 Corporal punishment is unlawful in public schools in 31 states and the District of Columbia.
 In Iowa and New Jersey, it is unlawful in both public and private schools(1).